jeffleon/comic-ract-app/README.md

 Comic react app its a web that feed with the API of comic vine and display a list of the newer comics in the platform and if you click of one of then show his details.

+*this app its deploy in Firebase in the URL https://comics-d15a3.web.app*

 ![alt text](img/comic-deploy.gif)

 ## Requirements